mhrivnak/golockcost/README.rst

 With a job size of 10ms, we're only doing 100 jobs to complete one second of work, and thus 200 channel operations.
 In this case, our penalty was only 1.3%, which is approaching a reasonable cost for using channels.

+Given that the penalty is linear, we can safely calculate from the first run that since an extra 5 seconds were spent performing 240,000 channel operations, each channel operation took about 21 microseconds.
+To state the obvious, that adds up!

 Variations
 ----------